Faculty, Instructors, & TAs

 The Role of the Student Disability Resource Center (SDRC)

-Disability accommodations are approved by disability specialists, professionals with expertise in the education of students with disabilities in higher education settings.
-The disability specialists review disability documentation, consult with the student medical team (when needed), meet with the student requesting accommodations, review the environment for which accommodations are being requested, and recommend/approve accommodations for students with disability in compliance with federal mandates.
-SDRC supports the provision and coordination of approved accommodations (i.e., testing accommodations, alternative media, ASL/CART services, and more), and available to consult with course instructors, TAs, and staff.
+Disability accommodations are approved by disability specialists, professionals with expertise in the education of students with disabilities in post-secondary education settings.
+The disability specialists meet with the student requesting accommodations, review disability-relateddocumentation, consult with the student's medical providers (when needed), review the environment/course/program for which accommodations are being requested, and recommend/approve accommodations for students with disability in compliance with federal/state mandates.
+SDRC supports the provision and coordination of approved accommodations (i.e., exam accommodations, alternative media, ASL/CART services, and more), and available to consult with course instructors, TAs, and staff.

 The Role of the Student Requesting Disability Accommodations

 Because UCR is an adult learning environment, accessing disability-related accommodations is a student-driven process.
 This means the student with the disability is expected to follow the established process for applying for accommodations, notify faculty of the approved accommodations via R'Ability, and exercise their right to use or not use their approved accommodations.
-If there is a change in the academic environment or how the student is impacted by their disability, the student is responsible for re-engaging in the interactive process with SDRC to identify possible needed update to their accommodations plan.
+If there is a change in the academic environment or how the student is impacted by their disability, the student should re-engage in the interactive process with SDRC to identify possible needed update to their accommodations plan.

 Faculty Guide to Student Disability Related Accommodations: